TWJolly/fundraising_data_pull/README.md

 It will take 30 - 60 minutes to download all the data; this appears to be determined by Just Giving API limits.

 ## What are the files created?
-2 files are created and 4 are updated each time data is drawn from the API.
+2 files are created (?and 4 are updated) each time data is drawn from the API, and these are stored to the folders mentioned below.

-It also creates/appends data to  2 all_* files in the present folder that increase in size every time you run the script - this is to capture data changes and to retain data from expired pages (which can't be accessed through the api).
+Note that we must run this regularly to retain data from expired pages (which can't be accessed through the api).

+*DR: The above needs clarification.
+The 'all_' files are no longer being created I think*

-The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism (although in some cases the lists only recommend targeting a particular part of the charity's work).
+The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism (although in some cases the lists only recommend targeting a particular part of the charity's work)*.

 (Note: we also give a broader list in the file effective_charities_plus, including some additional international mega-charities like MSF.)